 Make sure you know whether any activity you undertake is likely to be classified as an adventure activity.
 You MUST use a registered adventure activity operator if you utilise contracted expertise through a provider.

-Note: Schools should use the EOTC External Provider Agreement Form 6 from the Ministry of Education Tool Kit for EOTC Management to guide contracting of all providers.
+⟹ Form 6: EOTC External Provider Agreement from the Ministry of Education Tool Kit for EOTC Management.
+Schools should use this form to guide contracting of all providers.

-From the Ministry of Education: Checking an EOTC provider's safety management processes
+⟹ From the Ministry Bulletin for School Leaders: Checking an EOTC provider's safety management processes

 Any activities covered by the Adventure Activity Regulations are likely to be held up against an auditable standard that will quickly define "good practice" and "practicable steps".